 We will actively support all of our colleagues who are affected through individual consultations.
 We accept that we may have to consider redundancy and here we will continue to support with enhanced redundancy.

 We believe these changes are vital as we continue to focus on ensuring our estate is sustainable for the long term.
-Our strategy continues to focus on being in the locations that meet our customer needs, connecting with our customers through trialling new approaches, which is an important and vital part of bringing our brand to life.
+Our strategy continues to focus on being in the locations that meet our customer needs, connecting with our customers through trialing new approaches, which is an important and vital part of bringing our brand to life.

 As part of this strategy, we have successfully launched seven conversions in locations including Derby, Uxbridge, Nottingham, Dalton Park, Liverpool, Birmingham and most recently a new premium café store format located in Belfast.
 These new formats, in the right locations, have shown strong results in growth and customer appraisal.
 This approach will continue to be our focus moving forward.